Ayurvedic Studies Program

 - Are you inspired to study profound truths that transcend time and to be a bridge between that timeless wisdom and the modern world?

-- Do you want an in-depth, immersive program in person that includes hands-on practice with clients?
+- Do you want an in-depth, immersive program in person that includes hands-on, clinical practice with clients?